puppetlabs/puppet-docs/source/guides/custom_functions.markdown

 ## Calling Functions from Functions

-Functions can be accessed from other functions by prefixing them with `function_`.
+Functions can be accessed from other functions by calling `Puppet::Parser::Functions.autoloader.loadall` at the beginning of your new function, then prepending `function_` to the name of the function you are trying to call.

 ### Example

     module Puppet::Parser::Functions
       newfunction(:myfunc2, :type => :rvalue) do |args|
+        Puppet::Parser::Functions.autoloader.loadall
         function_myfunc1(...)
       end
     end